 Sanders is currently preparing for the upcoming provincial season with Canterbury, who he debuted for in 2014.
-The Banks Peninsula boy was a bolter into the New Zealand U20 squad that same year, attending only the final camp but making it to the team and becoming one of the standout forwards at the International Rugby Board Junior World Rugby Championship.
+The Banks Peninsula boy was a bolter into the NZ Under-20 squad that same year, attending only the final camp but making it to the team and becoming one of the standout forwards at the Junior World Rugby Championship.

 He has also represented the New Zealand Universities team, played in the Lincoln High School first XV for three years and was part of the New Zealand Schools Academy.

-Samu is Melbourne-born and had a stint in the Waratahs’ wider training group before moving to New Zealand in 2014.
+Samu is Melbourne-born and did a stint in the Waratahs Wider Training Group before moving to New Zealand in 2014.

 Crusaders head coach Scott Robertson said the two loose forwards would bring their own unique style to the squad, but what they shared was an awesome work ethic and some impressive power and speed.